 Examples of DUI Charges in Los Angeles

-However, the most common charge is Vehicle Code §23152.
-This charge is used to prosecute drivers for operating a vehicle under the influence of:
+There are several different charges used to prosecute DUIs.
+The most common charge is Vehicle Code §23152.
+They use this charge to prosecute drivers for operating a vehicle under the influence of:

 - Alcohol